HackerEarth/engineering.hackerearth.com/_posts/2018-07-07-introducing-nuskha.md

 ### History

-We at Hackerearth created a single-page document with common and special **CSS** classes to make layouts, grids, buttons, inputs, tables, tooltips, and form elements in late 2017.
+We at HackerEarth created a single-page document with common and special **CSS** classes to make layouts, grids, buttons, inputs, tables, tooltips, and form elements in late 2017.
 That was our first attempt to develop on our own front-end framework.

 Old Nuskha screens:
 <img src="/images/old-nuskha-screens.gif" alt="Old nuskha screens" />